Singapore Estate Planning : The Ultimate Checklist

 – Asset Protection

-• By transferring your assets into a Trust, they are shielded from potential creditors and legal disputes.
+• When you put your assets in a Trust, they are safe from possible creditors and lawsuits.
 This can be particularly valuable if you have substantial assets or if you anticipate any future claims or lawsuits.

 • Protecting your hard-earned assets ensures that they are preserved for your intended beneficiaries.